adamtornhill/FractalFigures/README.md

 Distributed under the [GNU General Public License v3.0](http://www.gnu.org/licenses/gpl.html).

+## Credits

+The algorithm and idea comes from research by D'Ambros and Lanza as published in their paper Fractal Figures: Visualizing Development Effort for CVS Entities.

 ## Usage

 Run the sketch in [Processing](https://www.processing.org/).
 When you start the program, it will prompt you for two files: